thalib/bos2/docs/frontend/app/components/Header/Desktop.md

 ## Implementation Notes

 - **Edit the Component Directly**: All configuration is done by editing constants in the component file
-- **No Props**: Component accepts no external configuration to keep it simple and self-contained
+- **Programmatic Offcanvas Control**: Uses Bootstrap's JavaScript API for smooth close-then-navigate behavior
+- **Context-Aware Navigation**: Handles regular pages and offcanvas contexts intelligently
+- **Event-Based Timing**: Waits for offcanvas to fully close before navigating (no race conditions)
-- **Default Navigation**: Includes Home, Dashboard, and Profile links out of the box
+- **Default Navigation**: Includes Home and GraphQL links out of the box
+- **Robust Fallbacks**: Works even if Bootstrap JavaScript is not available
 - **Centered Layout**: Navigation takes full width of navbar for balanced appearance

 ## Future Enhancements